 A classic Carrot Cake with Cream Cheese Frosting that’s easy to bake and decorate.
-The addition of pecans in the frosting and cake makes this carrot cake recipe extra delicious!
+Incredibly moist and packed with flavor, you’ll love this delicious recipe!

 That said, if you’re not a fan of pecans or prefer your cake without them, simply omit the nuts.
 The cake tastes amazing either way!

-This recipe works beautifully in a 9 x 13 cake pan but my personal favorite way to bake it is as a double layer cake!
+This recipe works beautifully in a 9 x 13 cake pan, or as carrot cake cupcakes, but my personal favorite way to bake it is as a double layer cake!

 Layered cake means more frosting per bite and, trust me, you’re going to want to enjoy AS MUCH of this tasty cream cheese frosting as possible.